akshitbhalla/twitter-clone/README.md

 ![Twitter](https://www.shareicon.net/data/256x256/2017/02/24/879396_logo_512x512.png)

-Barebones react-native project to construct the Twitter UI.
+This is a react-native project to construct the Twitter UI.

 Created using CRNA (create-react-native-app).